Memphis Minnie — Suno AI prompt

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

-Memphis Minnie wasn't just a blues guitarist; she was a force.
+Memphis Minnie was far more than a blues guitarist; she was a force.
 Her fingerpicking was deceptively intricate, often played on an acoustic guitar, sometimes with a banjo-like snap.
 She embodied a raw, defiant spirit that challenged gender norms in the male-dominated blues scene.
 Her voice, husky and confident, delivered lyrics that were often witty, sometimes bawdy, always direct.
 She didn't just sing the blues; she *lived* them, and demanded respect doing it.

 Her sound is quintessential 1930s country-blues, recorded often with a stark, immediate fidelity that highlights the grit and honesty of her performance.
 The production, while rudimentary by modern standards, perfectly captures the unvarnished truth of her music – a direct line from the Mississippi Delta to the bustling urban centers.
 This stripped-down approach, often just her voice and guitar, made her power undeniable, showcasing her unparalleled skill as both a vocalist and an instrumentalist.
 Her records are blueprints for defiance.